barry-waldbaum-rl/reat-vm-setup/README.md

 docker run --name bind -d -v ~/resolve/resolv.conf:/etc/resolv.conf  --net redislabs --restart=always -p 10000:10000/tcp --ip 172.18.0.20 rahimre/redislabs-training-bind
 ```

-8. Generate keys for students to VNC to their VM instance's desktop and run a browser locally.
-The browser allows students to  access admin console for Redis Labs nodes running on the VM's Docker subnet using local IP addresses.
+8. Generate keys for students to VNC to their instance desktop and run a browser.
+Students use the browser to access admin consoles for their Redis Labs nodes.

 ```bash
 #